 Seek and Destroy "had"

-(NOTE: We've had some great advice from editors / writers in the comments on this post about specific grammatical rules regarding the use of 'had'.
-Check those out before embarking on your Seek & Destroy for this word as there are occasions where it needs to be included).
+(NOTE: I've had some great advice from editors / writers about specific grammatical rules regarding the use of 'had'.
+Check those out before embarking on your Seek and Destroy for this word as there are occasions where had needs to be included).

-Again, there will be moments when the word 'had' is critical.
+Of course there will be moments when the word 'had' is critical.
 But since this word automatically places whatever it references into the past tense, it makes present action passive.
 So, rule of thumb: if you're describing or showing something that happened in the past, "had" will be necessary.
 If you're showing or describing what's happening now, try to avoid it at all costs.

-The paragraph is only four words shorter, but can you see how it reads with a great deal more immediacy?
+The sentences may be only one or two words shorter, but can you see how they read with so much more immediacy?

 Seek and Destroy "was"